Why are sharks so important? This is a question many people ask.

-When you think about it like this it makes you realise how out of balance our marine ecosystem would become by removing sharks.
+When you think about it like this it makes you realize how out of balance our marine ecosystem would become by removing sharks.

 Sharks are the doctors of our oceans

-As well as keeping the ocean food web in balance, sharks also play a pivotal role in keeping populations that they prey on genetically healthy as well as removing disease and sickness from the ocean (hence the term doctors).
+As well as keeping the ocean food web in balance, sharks also play a pivotal role in keeping populations of prey in check.
+This ensures that they prey on genetically healthy as well as removing disease and sickness from the ocean (hence the term doctors).

 Sharks keep populations genetically healthy by removing the weaker individuals.
 Therefore any weak/mutated gene will not get passed on.
 Only the strongest survive!

 Sharks remove sickness and disease from being passed on by preying and or scavenging on those sick or already dead individuals.
 This is not only efficient for the sharks (as they exert less energy to feed) it also provides an extremely valuable function in keeping the ecosystem healthy.

 Sharks have been on this planet for 450 million years!
 To put that in to context they pre-date trees and were on this planet 200 million years before the first dinosaurs!
 They have survived 5 mass extinctions which is a massive indicator of their innate power to survive.
 However are struggling to survive the pressures we are putting on them through overfishing, targeted fishing for their fins and pollution.

 If we keep on going in the direction we are how long will it be until we don’t have sharks left?
 What will our oceans look like if this happens?